Could Aaron Rodgers Consider Leaving The Green Bay Packers?

 “I think I’m on the back nine of my career.
 But I think I’m just kind of starting the back nine.
 This will be my 10th year starting, I got to sit for three years.
 So I’m not the typical 13-year pro, having the opportunity to sit for three years and not take the wear and tear to learn the game.”

-Looking ahead at the future, it seems possible that Rodgers could consider his options.
-Green Bay certainly seems like the place he’d like to stay, but winning one championship in his career cannot sit well for the best quarterback in the NFL.
+Looking ahead, it seems possible that Rodgers will consider his options.
+Green Bay certainly seems like the place he’d like to stay but winning one championship in his career cannot sit well for the best quarterback in the NFL.

 Do you think Aaron Rodgers should consider leaving the Green Bay Packers?
 Will he finish his career with the Packers?
 Let us know your thoughts!